invenia/blog/_posts/JuliaLangFeatures.md

 labels = get_true_classes(eachcol(inputs));
 ```

-For examples sake, we are going to test on our training data,
+For simplicity, we will simply test on our training data,
-not something you should ever do to test a real model, except to validate that training worked.
+which should be avoided in general (an exception is to validate that training worked).
-First lets try LIBSVM.
-LIBSVM expects the data to come in as a matrix with 1 observation per column.
+First lets try LIBSVM, which expect the data to be a matrix with 1 observation per column.

 ```julia
 using LIBSVM